Partial reflections and globally linked pairs in rigid graphs: Local connectivity and globally linked pairs

 Now let $G$ be \mainclass[d].
 We may replace $G$ by $\glclosure(G)$ since the two graphs have the same equivalence classes of realizations by \cref{lemma:equivclasses}, as well as the same $d$-separators (and thus sequences of partial $d$-reflections) by \cref{corollary:globallylinkedclosure}.
 So let us assume $G = \glclosure(G)$.
 Note that by \cref{theorem:closurechar} every $d$-separator and every $(d+1)$-block of $G$ is a clique.
 We proceed by induction on the number of vertices.
 If $G$ is globally rigid in $\RR^d,$ then we are done.
 In particular, this holds if $|V| = d+1$.
 Now let us suppose that $|V| > d+1$ and $G$ is not globally rigid in $\RR^d$.
 Since $G$ is \mainclass[d], this means that it is not $(d+1)$-connected.
-Let $X$ be an inclusion-wise minimal $d$-fragment of $G$, let $S = N_G(X)$ be the corresponding $d$-separator and let $G_1$ and $G_2$ denote the subgraphs induced by $X \cup S$ and $G-X$, respectively.
-On the one hand, there are no crossing $d$-separators in $G$ (e.g., because the $d$-separators of $G$ are cliques), so by \cref{lemma:inclusionwiseminimalfragment} $X \cup S$ is a $(d+1)$-block of $G$.
+Let $X$ be an inclusion-wise minimal $d$-fragment of $G$, let $S = N_G(X)$ be the corresponding $d$-separator, and let $G_1$ and $G_2$ denote the subgraphs induced by $X \cup S$ and $G-X$, respectively.
+On the one hand, by \cref{corollary:weakerdef} there are no crossing $d$-separators in $G$, so by \cref{lemma:inclusionwiseminimalfragment} $X \cup S$ is a $(d+1)$-block of $G$.
 Hence $X \cup S$ is a clique in $G$, and in particular $G_1$ is globally rigid in $\RR^d$.
-One the other hand, since $S$ is a clique in $G$, we can apply \cref{lemma:dblock} to deduce that $G_2$ is $d$-connected, and every $d$-separator and every $(d+1)$-block of $G_2$ is a clique in $G_2$.
+On the other hand, since $S$ is a clique in $G$, we can apply \cref{lemma:dblock} to deduce that $G_2$ is $d$-connected, and every $d$-separator and every $(d+1)$-block of $G_2$ is a clique in $G_2$.
 Thus by \cref{theorem:closurechar} we have that $G_2$ is \mainclass[d].

 Consider a generic realization $(G,p)$ in $\RR^d$ and an equivalent realization $(G,q)$, and let $(G_i,p_i), (G_i,q_i)$ denote the respective subframeworks for $i \in \{1,2\}$.
 Since $G_1$ is globally rigid in $\RR^d$, $(G_1,q_1)$ is congruent to $(G_1,p_1)$.
 By applying a congruence sending $q_1$ to $p_1$ to all of $(G,q)$ we may suppose that $q_1=p_1$.
 From the induction hypothesis it follows that $(G_2,q_2)$ is congruent to a framework $(G_2,F'(p_2))$, where $F' = (\sep{X'_1},\ldots,\sep{X'_k})$ is a (possibly trivial) sequence of partial $d$-reflections of $G_2$.
 Since $S$ is a clique in $G_2$, $S - N_{G_2}(X_i')$ is contained in either $X_i'$ or $\overline{X'_i}$, for each $i \in \{1,\ldots,k\}$.
 By \cref{lemma:equivcomplement}, we may freely replace some of the fragments $X'_i$ by their complement $\overline{X'_i}$ in $G_2$; in this way, we obtain a framework that is congruent to $(G_2,F'(p_2))$.
 It follows that we may assume $S \subseteq X'_i \cup N_{G_2}(X'_i)$ for $i \in \{1,\ldots,k\}$, and thus $F'(p_2)(s) = p_2(s) = q_2(s)$ for every $s \in S$.